Hyperbaric oxygen therapy

-- Middle ear injuries, including leaking fluid and eardrum rupture, due to increased air pressure
+- Middle ear injuries, including leaking fluid and eardrum rupture, due to changes in air pressure.

-- Lung collapse caused by air pressure changes (barotrauma)
+- Lung collapse caused by air pressure changes, called barotrauma.

-- Seizures as a result of too much oxygen (oxygen toxicity) in your central nervous system
+- Seizures as a result of too much oxygen, also called oxygen toxicity, in your central nervous system.

 How you prepare